nielsmde/notebook-extensions/README.md

 ## Installation

-Locate your Jupyter custom directory, when you didn't create a new profile it is something like `~/.jupyter/custom` If you have a profile, for example `profile_default`, the custom directory should be here: `~/.jupyter/profile_default/static/custom`.
+The installation is similar for all extensions, just replace `slides` with the name of the extension which should be installed.

-Copy the extension file `jnb-toc.js` to `custom` and add the following line in the file `custom/custom.js`:
+1. Copy the extension file to your Jupyter custom directory:

-    require(['custom/jnb-toc']);
+    cp slides.js ~/.jupyter/custom

+2. Add one line of code to the file `~/.jupyter/custom/custom.js`:

+    require(['{extension}']);

+### Profile directories

+The above steps assumed no Jupyter profile is used.
+To install the extensions for a profile, the path of the Jupyter configuration directory changes:

+    ~/.jupyter/custom --> ~/.jupyter/{profile}/static/custom

+Where `{profile}` is the name of the profile which is used.